 The Nutella Café

-This is one of the few Nutella cafes in the world, the first one in the US and it’s the novelty of it which shot up the demand making people queue up for entry inside.
-Inside everything about this place screams of Nutella as expected.
-The one time I went there, I had a crepe with strawberries, bananas and of course with a generous scoop of Nutella.
-It was no different from the Nutella crepes I have had elsewhere, but the feel of having it in the Nutella café surrounded by Nutella enthusiasts was a very good experience.
+This is one of the few Nutella cafes in the world, the first one in the US and it’s the novelty of it which shot up the demand for it, making people queue up for entry inside, every single day.
+Inside, everything about this place screamed of Nutella, as expected.
+The one time I went there, I had a crepe with strawberries, bananas, and of course with a generous scoop of Nutella.
+It was no different from the Nutella crepes I have had elsewhere, but the feel of having it in the Nutella café, surrounded by Nutella enthusiasts was a very good experience.

 And then, its time for a very Colorful Chicago…

-Chicago is a typical city in the Mid West region of the United States where it is cold most of the year and snows even in the middle of April when most cities in the US are long done welcoming the pretty Spring.
+Chicago is a typical city in the Mid Western region of the United States where it is cold most of the year and snows even in the middle of April when most cities in the US are long done welcoming the pretty Spring.
 Chicago is known to transition from Winter to Summer with a brief break of Spring which gets over the moment it starts.
-I was fortunate enough to experience that super brief spring season of Chicago and I saw the city come alive overnight.
-One fine day, just a week after 5 inches of snow, we welcomed spring with tremendous fanfare.
+I was fortunate enough to experience that super brief spring in Chicago as I witnessed the city come alive overnight.
+On one fine day, just a week after some 5 inches of snow, we welcomed spring with tremendous fanfare.
 People were out in streets ditching their jackets, dressed up in colorful clothing, matching the pretty tulips that donned every single street in downtown.

-Although I would have loved to add more color to my blog by writing about the other things I enjoyed in Chicago like the Miniature Houses in Art Museum, the Lego Land in Science Museum, the Butterflies in Peggy Norbert Museum, the Giant Wheel on Navy Pier, the top view of super tall buildings with 100+ floors, I wanted to keep this one crisp for a change.
+Although I would have loved to add more color to this blogpost by writing about the other things I enjoyed in Chicago like the Miniature Houses in Art Museum, the Lego Land in Science Museum, the Butterflies in Peggy Norbert Museum, the Giant Wheel on Navy Pier, the top view of super tall buildings with 100+ floors; I wanted to keep this one crisp (lol) for a change.
 Probably I can write Chicago – Part 2 and then Part 3 and then maybe Part 4, probably I will end there, probably not!
 That is how much I am in love with “The City of Many Colors”!
-If at all you get a chance to make a visit to Chicago, never ever miss it!
+If at all you are presented with an opportunity to visit Chicago, I’d say never ever miss it!